It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 Where do you start with that paragraph?

-That is that is just petulant and childish.
+That is, that is just petulant and childish.

 Not even up to their recent standards when they've been pathetic.

-This is just petulant, childish behavior.
+This is just petulant, childish behavior, thwarting bipartisanship.

 What's the magic in bipartisanship?

-Which is they define as anything that helps illegal immigrants get right with the law.
+Reflexive loathing for amnesty, which is they define as anything that helps illegal immigrants get right with the law.

 We can't pardon Scooter Libby.